Grades & GPAs

 • Grades transferred from another institution beginning with fall 1985 or later

 If an I (Incomplete) is not removed within one calendar year or by the time you graduate, it will be changed to an F and count as a failure when computing your GPA.
+This is permanent and cannot be changed unless it was an error when entered in.
 This policy is in effect for undergraduates and graduate students.

 Example of GPA Calculation